26 Chapter 26: Respiration: Glycolysis

 Step 10: The last step in glycolysis is catalyzed by the enzyme pyruvate kinase (the enzyme in this case is named for the reverse reaction of pyruvate’s conversion into PEP) and results in the production of a second ATP molecule by substrate-level phosphorylation and pyruvate.
 Many enzymes in enzymatic pathways are named for the reverse reactions, since the enzyme can catalyze both forward and reverse reactions (these may have been described initially by the reverse reaction that takes place in vitro, under non physiological conditions).

-What is the primary outcome of glycolysis?
+What are the two phases of glycolysis?

 Substrate Phosphorylation of ATP during glycolysis

 ATP is generated through two mechanisms during the breakdown of glucose.
 A few ATP molecules are generated (that is, regenerated from ADP) as a direct result of the chemical reactions that occur in the catabolic pathways.
-A phosphate group is removed from an intermediate reactant in the pathway, and the free energy of the reaction is used to add the third phosphate to an available ADP molecule, producing ATP (Figure 26.7).
+A phosphate group is removed from an intermediate reactant in the pathway, and the free energy of the reaction is used to add the third phosphate to an available ADP molecule, producing ATP (Figure 26.5).
 This very direct method of phosphorylation is called substrate-level phosphorylation.
 This is in contrast with chemiosmosis, which uses secondary active transport to phosphorylate ADP to create ATP.
-Revisit the light-dependent reactions of photosynthesis module if you need a referesher on chemiosmosis.
+Revisit the light-dependent reactions of photosynthesis module if you need a refresher on chemiosmosis.
 You will see this same mechanism re-appear later in aerobic respiration as the mechanism through which most of the ATP from respiration is produced.

 Outcomes of Glycolysis